 The computers in the Library have the same range of software and applications as in the general student computing labs.
 Library and ITS staff provide support for many of these, though not all.

 - Microsoft Office

 No additional software or plug-ins may be installed on the computers.

 Computers are available on a first-come first-served basis.
 Computers may not be reserved, except by Library staff.
-Computers unattended for more than 15 minutes may be logged off by Library staff and made available for other users.
+Computers unattended for more than 20 minutes may be signed out by Library staff and made available for other users.

 Use of the computers should be in accordance with the University’s Use and Access to Information Technology Systems Policy.
 Please limit activities that are not course-related (e.g. social networking, email) at peak times or when others are waiting to use computers.

 - For help with your sign in details, see the Login Help page